pliyo/loan-api/README.md

 # Testing

-I focused on unit tests because that's what it's certain about this problem, as the system relies heavily on integration with other services it will need plenty of focus around integration testing.
+I focused on unit tests because that's what it's certain about this problem.

+As the system relies heavily on integration with other services, once the technology stack has been agreed it will need plenty of focus around integration testing.

 # Assumptions

+- Receiving and sending events is out of the scope of this exercise.
 - Deduplication of messages is handled somewhere else.
 - Data is in memory to make it easier.
 - Assume we keep track of how much you have payed already.